Business Finance Guide

 What’s their plan?

-Talk about their plans too.
-Where do they see the business going, and how involved do they want to be?
+Discuss their plans as well.
+What direction do they think the company will go, and how involved do they want to be?

 Check how you look online

-If your company has an online presence, be aware potential investors may look you up to find out more.
-Is there anything you wouldn’t want them to see?
-Can your social media work in your favour and show the potential for growth through your fans and customers?
+If your business has an online presence, keep in mind that potential investors might look you up to learn more.
+Is there anything you don’t want them to see that you don’t want them to see?
+Is it possible to use social media to your advantage and demonstrate the potential for growth through your fans and customers?

-Being competent with your pitch is a good sign that you’ll be competent in running a business.
-Check out our chapter on building a funding pitch.
+Being good in pitching is a good indicator that you’ll be good at running a business.
+Check out our section on putting together a financing pitch.

 Are you looking for an angel?